mebeim/aoc/2019/README.md

 [`all()`][py-builtin-all] function.
 Each time the network is idle, we can then "wake up" VM number `0` and send it the last special packet.
-When we do, we will also check the last special `y` value sent to VM number `0`, and break out of the loop whe the same value is sent two times in a row.
+When we do, we will also check the last special `y` value sent to VM number `0`, and break out of the loop when the same value is sent two times in a row.

 ```python
 last_special_y = None